mrmilu/front_web_mrmilu/README.md

 #### Development process

-If you want to test a package in your project the best way is to develop under `watch` script because it automatically pushes to yalc local repository.
+If you want to test a package in your project, the best way is to develop under `watch` script because it automatically pushes to yalc local repository.

-So to stay in sync with the feature you are developing in your project you must link to yalc repo even though you have added to your `package.json` the real package depenedency
+So to stay in sync with the feature you are developing in your project you must link to yalc repo even if you have already added the real package to your `package.json`

 ```json
 {